 Your claim can be based on strict liability, negligence, or breach of warranty.
 The defect in the tire will help determine which type of claim you use.
 For example, if you argue that the manufacturer is strictly liable for your injury, you would have to show that the tire reached you with no substantial change from when it left the defendant’s control, and that the defective condition was unreasonably dangerous.

 In addition to the tire manufacturer, you may also have a viable injury claim against other parties.
 A trucking company and its driver may be responsible if a tire blew out because a big rig was overloaded with cargo.
 A municipality or other government entity that handles road maintenance may have created a road hazard that caused the tire to blow out.
 Or an auto repair shop may have failed to adequately repair or maintain the tires on your vehicle.
 These cases will hinge on whether the defendant was negligent.
 You would have to prove that it had a duty to exercise reasonable care, and that its failure to use the appropriate level of care proximately caused your injury and forced you to incur damages.

-At Frankl & Kominsky, we are dedicated to tenaciously representing the rights of our injured neighbors throughout South Florida.
+At Frankl Kominsky, we are dedicated to tenaciously representing the rights of our injured neighbors throughout West Palm Beach.
 Our experienced auto accident attorneys can provide the representation you need if you were hurt in a crash caused by a tire blowout.
 We can go over the facts of your case, discuss the possible liable parties, and represent your interests if we decide to move forward with your case.
-We serve individuals in Palm Beach Gardens, Deerfield Beach, and Miami, among other communities in the region.
+We represent victims of all types of injuries throughout cities such as Delray Beach, Boca Raton, and Lake Worth.
 Call us today at (855) 800-8000, or complete our online form to set up a free and confidential consultation.
 We are fluent in Spanish and Creole.